 Students who display unprofessional conduct during class will be asked to leave the class.
 Behavior which occurs in school and which is disruptive to the educational process or the rights or safety of any individual must be reported to the Academic Dean.
 Depending on whether it is a disciplinary, academic or interpersonal issue, the Dean will either handle the matter directly or refer it to the appropriate resource.
 Initial and subsequent incidents of unprofessional behavior will be handled in the sequence of verbal warning, written warning, academic probation and dismissal from the program.

 AAAOM has adopted the following drug and alcohol abuse policy to protect the health and well-being of the school, its students and employees: The possession, use or sale of alcohol and/or unauthorized or illegal drugs, or the misuse of any legal drugs on school premises, is prohibited and will constitute grounds for dismissal from the program.
 Any student under the influence of drugs or alcohol while on school premises will be subject to discipline, including dismissal from the program.
 Students should advise the Academic Dean of any use of prescribed drugs which may affect the student’s judgment, performance or behavior.

 AAAOM encourages truthful and frank dialogue among students, between students and faculty, and between students and the administration.
 In order to facilitate communication and satisfactory resolution of grievances, the following process should be followed:

-- The individual with the grievance should first attempt to resolve the issue directly with the student concerned.
+- The individual with the grievance should first attempt to resolve the issue directly with the individual or parties concerned.

-- If this dialogue fails to resolve a grievance, the individual may arrange a meeting with the Academic Dean for appropriate resolution of the problem.
+- If this dialogue fails to resolve a grievance, the individual (whether a student, or member of the faculty or administration) may arrange a meeting with the Academic Dean for appropriate consideration and resolution of the problem.